frencojobs/envify/README.md

 - Changing between multiple environment files like `.env.production` and `.env.development` is also easier because the user can configure which file to load environment variables from via the `@Envify` annotation.

 - Users can also pass optional field types during the definition, which envify will use to cast the values of generated fields.
 But since it's not appropriate to store large values except strings in the `.env` file, only literal types like `int`, `double`, `num`, `bool`, and `String` can be parsed.
-If type is optional or else, `String` will be used as default.
+If type is not mentioned (implicitly `dynamic`) or is `dynamic`, it will be parsed as a `String`.

+- Users can also define nullable field types during the definition.
+If envify cannot find a value  in `.env` then it's value will be `null`.

-- The generated fields will be constant expressions that can be used within source code generation and every other place user needed.
+- The generated fields will be constant expressions that can be used within source code generation and every other place user needs.

 <br>